 Montserrat.
 Mountaintop monastery with breathtaking views, located near Barcelona.

 La Giralda.
 Bell tower was built atop a former minaret in the Cathedral of Seville.

 Ciudad de las Artes y las Ciencias.
 City of Arts and Sciences in Valencia is modern science and culture park with lots of entertainment and educational programs.

 Timanfaya National Park.
 National park with a volcanic landscape with geysers and novelty eatery.
 Located in Lanzarote, one of the Canary Islands.

 Cathedral of Barcelona.
 Originally named The Cathedral of the Holy Cross and Saint Eulalia, this beautiful cathedral is located in the old city of Barcelona.
 Offering guided tours and city views.

 Magic Fountain of Montjuïc.
 Large circular fountain offering scheduled shows of water and light choreographed to music.
-Located in Montjuïc neighborhood in Barcelona.
+Located in the Montjuïc neighborhood in Barcelona.

 Guggenheim Museum Bilbao.
 Uniquely constructed, this titanium and glass museum, designed by Frank Gehry, is hosting modern art exhibits.

 Gran Vía.
 Central shopping street in Madrid.
-Numerous shops, restaurants and bars are lined up alongside this road with early 20th century architecture.
+Numerous shops, restaurants, and bars are lined up alongside this road with early 20th-century architecture.

 La Barceloneta.
 A seaside neighborhood of Barcelona popular with locals for surfing and sunbathing on Sant Sebastià Beach.
 Lined up with seafood restaurants and featuring a park as well.